prince475/Music-Player/README.md

 # Music Player
 Learning string and array methods like find(), forEach(), map(), and join().
-In this project we will code a basic MP3 player using HTML, CSS, and JavaScript.
+In this project we will code a basic MP3 player using Basic HTML, CSS, and JavaScript principles.
 The project covers fundamental concepts such as handling audio playback, managing a playlist, implementing play, pause, next, previous, and shuffle functionalities. we even learn how to dynamically update our user interface based on the current song.